ionnss/LazyTerminal/README.md

 ![LazyTerminal Logo](static/logo.png)

-**LazyTerminal** is a simple and fun CLI tool that allows users to send queries to OpenAI's ChatGPT directly from their terminal.
-Designed with simplicity in mind, it includes features like token management and a sloth mascot for added charm.
+**LazyTerminal** is a simple and efficient command-line interface (CLI) tool designed to interact with OpenAI's ChatGPT directly from your terminal.
+With **LazyTerminal**, you can send queries and receive intelligent responses without relying on additional applications or unnecessary logins.

+---

+## Features

+- **Send Queries:** Use the `lzt` command to ask ChatGPT questions directly.
+- **Token Management:**
+  - Automatically saves your OpenAI API token in a `.env` file.
+  - Update the token anytime using the `lzt -ut` command.
+- **Build Executable:** Compile the project into a single executable file for ease of use.
+- **Customizable:** Ready for enhancements like advanced configurations and logging.

+---

 ## Project Structure